cosanlab/nltools/README.md

 <h3>Documentation</h3>
 <p>
 Current Documentation can be found at <a href=http://neurolearn.readthedocs.org/en/latest/>readthedocs</a>.
-Please see the ipython notebook for a <a href=https://github.com/ljchang/neurolearn/blob/master/scripts/Chang_ML_fMRI_Tutorial.ipynb>tutorial</a> of using each of the main functions.
+Please see the ipython notebook examples for walkthroughs of how to use most of the toolbox.
+<br><br>
+Here is a <a href=https://github.com/ljchang/neurolearn/blob/master/scripts/NLTools_Brain_Data_Class_Tutorial.ipynb>notebook</a> with a detailed overview of how to use the main Brain_Data class.
+We also have a <a href=https://github.com/ljchang/neurolearn/blob/master/scripts/Chang_ML_fMRI_Tutorial.ipynb>notebook</a> containing other analysis methods such as prediction and ROI curves (note it is now recommended to use the prediction Brain_Data method).
 </p>